RahilPatel04/MartialArts_VR_Project1/README.md

 I imported all the closet doors and main door 3d models from online as well.

 However, I did make the lights in blender.
-To give the effect that there the light models are emmitting light, I only used one point light positioned in the middle.
+To give the effect that there the light models are emitting light, I only used one point light positioned in the middle.
 I also used an ambient light to give just a little bit of light when the light switch is toggled and the point light turns off.
 * The light models I made in Blender and they can be toggled ON/OFF by the light switch near the help desk.